-Under the leadership of Artistic Director Tracy Brigden and Managing Director James McNeel, City Theatre’s 41st season begins this fall.
+City Theatre’s 45th season begins this fall.
 With four decades of experience, the company continues to produce contemporary plays that are always brand new to Pittsburgh audiences.
 From Patrick Barlow’s madcap adaptation of Hitchcock’s The 39 Steps to the music-filled world premiere of Daniel Beaty’s Breath & Imagination, City Theatre has staged a range of theatrical worlds in recent seasons.
-And, with two world premieres coming up, this decade is just getting started.

 The new millennium set the scene for City Theatre’s next era of artistic direction.
 Tracy Brigden was hired in 2001, following Marc Masterson’s move to Actors Theatre of Louisville.
-Previously at Hartford Stage, Tracy brings to City Theatre her innovation and commitment to new work, commissioning world premieres and developing plays by a leading generation of diverse writers.
+Previously at Hartford Stage, Tracy brought to City Theatre her innovation and commitment to new work, commissioning world premieres and developing plays by a leading generation of diverse writers.
 Decade highlights include the creation of MOMENTUM, City Theatre’s annual festival of new plays at different stages, and David Harrower’s Blackbird, a popular and critical success directed by Stuart Carden.

 2000-2009 Production History >

 The 1990s ushered in a new beginning on Pittsburgh’s South Side.
 Following a separation from the University of Pittsburgh in 1987, City Theatre became an independent, not-for-profit performing arts organization and acquired its own campus, the former Bingham United Methodist Church — City Theatre’s current location.
 In 1991, after extensive renovations to the building, the company opened its doors and commenced a new chapter with Bricklayers by Elvira DiPaolo, the first production in the Mainstage Theatre.

 1990-1999 Production History >